Sourov2002t/ETH_Project/README.md

 3. Copy and Paste the Solidity Code:

-   =>Copy the Solidity code provided above.
+   =>Copy the Solidity code provided link : https://github.com/Sourov2002t/ETH_Project/blob/main/Token.sol which is visible in github page.
    =>Paste it into the newly created BifrostToken.sol file in Remix.

 4. Compile the Code: